All pickup points must be selected here. Please ensure you have chosen the correct pickup point.

-Wednesday 27th May - Route CThis lovely day out will appeal to both parents and children.
-We are off to Butterfly World at Preston Park to discover the created tropical rain forest and flowers and 80-120 different species of butterfly flying freely around for you to explore.
-We then continue to Yarm where you will be able to grab a bite to eat before we head for Thirsk to visit the Bird of Prey and Conservationist Centre.
-You will be able watch the bird display and have the chance to handle some of the smaller birds after the show.
+Wednesday 27th May - Route CThis nature-focused day out offers everyone, from the grandparents to toddlers, a perfect day together.
+Bring the family to Butterfly World at Preston Park, and wander through the specially-created tropical indoor rainforest, with a kaleidoscope of the world’s most exotic butterflies flitting around you, whilst you take in splashing waterfalls, beautiful foliage and a host of other animals, such as meerkats and reptiles.
+From here, we stop by Yarm where you can grab a bite to eat, before travelling to Thirsk to visit the Bird of Prey and Conservationist Centre.
+You’ll be able to watch the bird display and even have the chance to handle some of the smaller birds after the show!
 Admission is included in the price of each ticket.

 South Lakes Safari Zoo

-Saturday 30th May - Route AThis safari zoo is set in 54 acres in Ullswater, Cumbria and is home to over 1000 of the rarest and most endangered animals in unique natural environments, enabling you to get as close as physically possible to experience the amazing creatures.
-Some of the animals you will see are lions, tigers, big cats, primates, giraffes, bears, rhinos, zebras, kangaroos, reptiles, penguins, vultures and many more when you visit this popular safari zoo.
+Saturday 30th May - Route ASet in 54 acres in Ullswater, Cumbria, and home to over 1,000 of the rarest and most endangered animals in unique natural environments, South Lakes Safari Zoo gives you a unique opportunity to get as close as physically possible to experience the amazing creatures.
+You’ll spot a whole host of animals, including lions, tigers, primates, giraffes, bears, rhinos, zebras, kangaroos, reptiles, penguins, vultures and more whilst at this popular zoo.
 Admission is included in the price of each ticket.